joncain/pyr-setup/README.md

 # Copy Files

-Copy these files into your pyr project directory
+Copy the files from this repo into your pyr project directory.

 # Build Pyr Image